Which flooring would best suit your home, style and needs?

 Products that are too strong can easily damage laminate flooring and strip away some of the laminate coating, resulting in a dull, worn looking floor.

 If something gets spilled on a laminate floor, your best bet is to mop it up as quick as you can with a mop or cloth that’s as dry as possible; this will stop your floor from soaking up too much moisture and becoming damaged.
+However, even the use of some chemicals used during mopping can be detrimental to the condition of your floor, so for best results use a steam cleaner as there is no need for cleaning products.

 Main Image Source